microsoft/vscode-docs/release-notes/latest.md

 # 0.10.6 (December 2015)

-The 0.10.6 release fixes a [crash on startup](https://github.com/Microsoft/vscode/issues/1463) that happens on OSX when using certain keyboard layouts.
+The 0.10.6 release fixes a [crash on startup](https://github.com/Microsoft/vscode/issues/1463) that happens on OS X when using certain keyboard layouts.

 # 0.10.5 (December 2015)